Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 **Step 5D** The program is complete.
 At this point, if you are using a JeVois, you would send the altered image out to be displayed on the video interface.

+### Step 6: Write calibration code helper functions (optional)
+Let's take a look at all the helper functions we use in this code, starting with the "detectCoinType" function.

 Let's take a look at the "detectCoinType" function:

 ```python